emissary-ingress/emissary/reference/debugging.md

 You can turn on Debug mode in the [Edge Policy Console](../../about/edge-policy-console), which generates verbose logging data that can be useful when trying to find a subtle error or bug.

-1. Use the following command to target an individual Ambassador Pod: `kubectl get pods`
+1. Use the following command to target an individual Ambassador Pod: `kubectl get pods -n ambassador`

     The terminal will print something similar to the following: